Other Puzzle Categories

 The DigiDisc is a series of tori with mathematical symbols along their peripheries.
 Arrange them so that all equations are true.
 I wrote a computer program to solve DigiDisc.

-The puzzle ball contains a central sphere - each piece has a stem ending in a magnet that attaches to the sphere.
+The Magnetic Puzzle Ball from Executive Minds contains a central sphere - each piece has a stem ending in a magnet that attaches to the sphere.

 The magnetic globe is a spherical jigsaw.